 Fletcher’s Master of Divinity degree prepares students to serve at the highest level of vocational ministry.
 Students will leave the program with a wide variety of ministry skills, and having obtained one unit of Clinical Pastoral Education in addition to a Supervised Ministry (Practicum) component.

 The Master of Divinity degree provides professional training to individuals expressing a call to vocational ministry in service to the local church and broader ministry contexts.
 Students gain intellectual, emotional, spiritual, and vocational skills needed to serve successfully in religious life, either in professional ministry within local churches, denominational offices and appointments, para-church organizations or community non-profits.
-The M.Div. prepares graduates to pursue continued theological education at more advanced and terminal degree levels.
+The Master of Divinity degree prepares graduates to pursue continued theological education at more advanced levels including terminal degree.

-M.Div. students complete all of the course requirements for the Master of Arts in Congregational Ministry, in addition to 42 additional hours of advanced study and electives.
-This allows Master of Arts students and M.Div. students the benefit of peer learning as many of their classes will directly overlap.
+Master of Divinity students complete all of the course requirements for the Master of Arts in Christian Ministry, in addition to 42 additional hours of advanced study and electives.
+This allows Master of Arts students and Master of Divinity students the benefit of peer learning as many of their classes will directly overlap.

 Fletcher Seminary reserves the right to cancel a course due to low enrollment or unforeseen circumstances.
 The course number scheme indicates general rules regarding Master’s degree requirements:

 100 level Courses which meet degree requirements (no prerequisites)

 300 level Courses which meet degree requirements (has prerequisites)

 500 level Directed Study, Independent Study, Advanced Research, Thesis Writing, etc.

 Master of Divinity course requirements include all required courses for the Master of Arts in Congregational Ministry, plus: